Dudley Senanayake: Early life and family

 Dudley Senanayake was born on 19 June 1911 to the wealthy Senanayake family, which was at the time becoming active in local colonial-era politics.
 His paternal grandfather Mudaliyar Don Spater Senanayake established the family wealth through graphite mining, which he later expanded into plantations and investments in the arrack renting franchise.
 His parents were Don Stephen Senanayake and Molly Dunuwila.
 He was the eldest in the family with a younger brother Robert.

 His father D. S. Senanayake, who was engaged in the family business at the time of his birth, along with his brothers (Dudley's uncles) F. R. Senanayake and D.C.
 Senanayake, were active in the temperance movement.
 Following the early death of F. R. Senanayake, D. S. Senanayake took over his role in the local politics, becoming a legislator and eventually leading the island's independence movement and becoming the first prime minister of Ceylon and founder of the United National Party, which is still one of the main political parties in Sri Lanka and of which Dudley would become a lifelong member.
 He grew up in the comfortable family home Woodlands, but was greatly affected by the events of the 1915 riots when his father was arrested by Punjabi soldiers.
 Imprisoned by the British military, his father and uncles faced the possibility of execution under martial law.

 Never married, he remained a lifelong bachelor.

 Education

-Dudley once attended Visakha Vidyalaya, though the exact duration is not confirmed.Dudley received his secondary education at S. Thomas' College, where he excelled in his studies and sports.
+Dudley received his education at S. Thomas' College, where he excelled in his studies and sports.
 He became the Head Prefect, captained the college team at cricket at the Royal-Thomian and gained colours in hockey, boxing, and athletics.
 He won the Victoria Gold Medal for the most outstanding student at S. Thomas'.
 Senanayake then went on to Corpus Christi College, Cambridge to read for Natural Science Tripos and after graduation gained admission to the Middle Temple as a barrister.